-Hannah: Yeah, and there were four of them.
-Yeah.
+Hannah: There were four of them.
 It was like the four Hobbits.
 I loved that.
 I wonder if he based the hobbits off of his friends.

-Hannah: Oh, and this movie, also, it reminded me of being a being a drama student in college, because there was this one scene where they were just in somebody’s apartment and they were all…there was furniture there…but they were all lying on the floor, reciting poetry.
-And then someone else on another part of the floor be like, “Oh, yeah.
-That’s…that’s a good one.
+Hannah: And this movie also reminded me of being a drama student in college, because there was this one scene where they were just in somebody’s apartment and they were all…there was furniture there…but they were all lying on the floor, reciting poetry.
+And then someone else on another part of the floor would say, “Oh, yeah.
+That’s a good one.
 That’s a lovely one, lovely verse.”
-You know, and it kind of reminded me of…I wish I could find it.
+It kind of reminded me of…I wish I could find it.
 There’s a picture of me and all my other theater students, literally all lying on the floor in my living room, and we would do that.
 We would lie there and we’d be trying to pick out monologues for audition workshops or for acting scenes.

-Or we’d just be lying there and somebody will be, like, “Shall I compare thee to a summer’s day?”
-And then someone from the other…another part of the floor would be like, “Thou art more temperate and more lovely.”
-Yeah, like, we all knew these things.
+Or we’d just be lying there and somebody would say, “Shall I compare thee to a summer’s day?”
+And then someone from another part of the floor would say, “Thou art more temperate and more lovely.”
+We all knew these things.
 We liked nerding out.
 I loved it.
 It reminded me of college.
-And just it made me want to be passionate about theater stuff again.
+It made me want to be passionate about theater stuff again.

-Clare: Yeah, that’s so cool.
-I really enjoyed the movie, too, because I’m a huge Tolkien nerd and I just, you know, I saw all the things, like the scenes on the battlefield…They did these interesting illustrations where smoke would turn into, you know, those Black Riders on horseback.
-When a mustard gas attack was done, you know, Tolkien sort of envisioned it as a dragon.
+Clare: That’s so cool.
+I really enjoyed the movie, too, because I’m a huge Tolkien nerd and I saw all the things, like the scenes on the battlefield…They did these interesting illustrations where smoke would turn into those Black Riders on horseback.
+When a mustard gas attack was done, Tolkien sort of envisioned it as a dragon.

 Clare: What was that?
 Boromir’s great line: “The very air you breathe is a poisonous fume.”
-Yeah, that is a direct reference, I think, to the chemical warfare that went on during World War One.
+That is a direct reference, I think, to the chemical warfare that went on during World War One.

 Hannah: That’s terrible.

-Clare: I want to talk about, just a little bit, about one of the major flaws of the movie.
+Clare: I want to talk, just a little bit, about one of the major flaws of the movie.

 Hannah: Mmmm, yeah.

 Clare: Was it a romance?
 Because there was a lot of stuff in there about how he met and courted and pursued Edith Bratt, and that was a very good angle.
-Or was it…was it a war movie?
-So, what exactly was it?
+Or was it a war movie?
+What exactly was it?
 What were they trying to do?
-You know, they tried to do it all, and maybe didn’t quite pull it off.
+They tried to do it all, and maybe didn’t quite pull it off.